 Islanders send Red Wings to 10th straight loss

-Jordan Eberle scored his first two goals of the season, and the visiting New York Islanders handed the Detroit Red Wings their 10th consecutive loss, 4-1 on Monday.
+Jordan Eberle scored his first two goals of the season as the visiting New York Islanders handed the Detroit Red Wings their 10th consecutive loss, 4-1 on Monday.
 Eberle was appearing in his 15th game this season.
 He scored 19 goals last season.

 Detroit went 1-for-6 on the power play while the Islanders were 1-for-5.
 Larkin led all players with five shots on goal.
 New York led 2-0 after the first period.

 Lee scored near the goal crease to put the Islanders on top at 8:46.
 Mathew Barzal passed the puck from behind the Wings' net to the unchecked Lee, who notched his seventh goal this season.
 Ryan Pulock got the secondary assist.
-Beauvillier was penalized for hooking Valtteri Filppula.
+Beauvillier was penalized for hooking Valtteri Filppula little more than two minutes later.
 When he exited the penalty box, he had a breakaway opportunity, courtesy of a pass from Josh Bailey.
 Beauvillier lifted a backhander past Bernier at 13:17 for his ninth goal.

 The Islanders emerged from the second period with a 3-1 lead.
 Larkin scored at 10:36, just 10 seconds after Nick Leddy committed a holding penalty against him.
 He shoveled in a rebound of a Tyler Bertuzzi shot, his first goal in 10 games and seventh of the season.
 Filip Zadina also was credited with an assist.